ID

 6. Life Cycle

-1. Stage 1: Cyst transmitted via fecal-oral route
+1. Stage 1: Infectious Cyst transmitted via fecal-oral route

-2. Cyst develops into 2 trophozoites in acid Stomach
+3. Cyst develops into motile trophozoites in acid Stomach

 2. Stage 2: Disease-causing trophozoite

-1. Trophozoites attach to wall of Small Intestine
+1. Trophozoites attach to wall of Small Intestine, typically the duodenum

-2. Trophozoites multiply and some transform to cysts
+2. Trophozoites multiply and some transform into cysts in the colon

 3. Cysts are passed with feces to restart cycle